lewagon/dotfiles/02-OOP/README.md

 ### `06 Food Delivery (Day 2)`

 We'll start with a recap live-code to help you finish the Food Delivery app.
 Then it's your turn.
 We'll give you the solution of the Food Delivery challenge at 5pm.

-## Quiz

-At 2pm on the day of the Food Delivery (Day 2) - it's quiz time again!
-Again, no passing or failing, just a quick checkpoint to make sure everyone is grasping the key concepts.